wdcampbell3/tools-hub/docs/launch_guide.md

 3. Test every page on iPhone SE and iPad views

 ```
 Fix Prompt: "The navbar is broken on mobile.
-Collapse it into a hamburger menu below 768px."
+Collapse it into a hamburger menu for smaller screens."
 ```

 ### Code Audit